jonseymour/osx-loopback/README.md

 I found a problem ticket for an identical problem [\#4925](https://www.virtualbox.org/ticket/4925) raised in 2009 which was apparently never fixed.

 I have opened a new problem ticket [\#13116](https://www.virtualbox.org/ticket/13116).

+#Workarounds#

+I encountered these issues while using a boot2docker VM that was built with boot2docker v0.7.1.
+Later versions of boot2docker initialize a host-only interface and recommend use of a port on this interface for connectivity purposes.
+Connections via the host-only interface are not susceptible to the issue since the connection from the docker client is actually terminated by the docker VM rather than by the Virtual Box port-forwarding logic.

+So, an effective workaround to this issue is simply to avoid connecting to the forwarded port on the local loopback interface and instead use the docker port on the host-only interface. (e.g. something like tcp://192.168.58.103:2375 instead of tcp://localhost:2375)

+#Revision history#

+##June 12, 2014##

+* renamed from osx-loopback to vbox-portforward to reflect the true nature of the underyling issue
+* used go packaging conventions so that go get github.com/jonseymour/vbox-portforward now works
+* added note about workaround of using host-only interface instead of forwarded port on loopback interface